Multi-Tiered System of Supports

 Degrees and Certifications:

-Bachelor of Arts in Secondary Education Major: Language Arts Minor: Biology Master of Arts in Curriculum Development and Instruction
+Bachelor of Arts in Elementary Education Major: History Minor: French Albion College Master of Arts in Teaching and Curriculum Michigan State University Master of Arts in Learning, Design and Technology Central Michigan University

 K-12 Social Studies Instruction and Teacher Leader Corps